Spring Garden Revival

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

 Mulching within 25-100 feet of wetlands or streams in Hanover may require permits under the Wetlands Protection Act.
-The Conservation Commission oversees these activities, especially during wildlife breeding seasons (March-Aug).
-Mulching offers environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter addition, and erosion control, all of which protect water quality in local watersheds.
-Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For permitting and guidance, contact: Hanover Conservation Commission
+The Conservation Commission oversees these activities, especially for large-scale or commercial applications.
+Seasonal restrictions often apply during wildlife breeding (March-Aug).
+Mulching in sensitive areas provides environmental benefits: it moderates soil temperature, retains moisture (reducing irrigation by 25-40%), and suppresses weeds, thereby reducing herbicide use.
+Proper nutrient management prevents nitrogen and phosphorus runoff, supporting water quality in local watersheds.
+To ensure compliance and protect natural resources, coordinate with:

 550 Hanover Street, Hanover, MA 02339